 Data will be required from Member States to enable the following maps to be produced.

 Maps of RBD/UoM indicating areas with potential significant flood risk.
-(APSFR can be indicated as entire or stretches of river/coastal areas, areas, polygons, entire river basins or points.
+(APSFR can be indicated as entire river basins or stretches of river/coastal areas, areas, polygons or points.

 UML Diagram